How do you buy flood insurance?

 How do I pay for a flood insurance policy?

-If you're paying for flood insurance for the first time, FloodSmart.gov states that you'll submit payment through your agent.
-The payment must be made before the agent can submit the application to FEMA.
+If you're paying for flood insurance for the first time, FloodSmart.gov states that you'll submit payment through your insurance provider.
+The payment must be made before your insurance provider can submit the application to FEMA.